 At least once a week, someone asks me what kids' multivitamins I recommend.
 The short answer: none.
 I don't give my kids multivitamins, and I don't recommend them for my patients' kids.

 Before you assume that I think kids should be eating big plates of steamed greens at every meal, take a peek at the pics below of my kids indulging in a cupcake with green frosting and the remains of homemade marshmallows.
 I've got more photos like this, I promise.

 While my kids don't eat a perfect diet, I don't count on multivitamins to be their nutritional saving grace either.
 Why?

 10 Reasons I don't Give My Kids Multivitamins

 #1 – Multivitamins are poorly absorbed – especially by children.

-According to this great post by Mommypotamus, as little as 9% of nutrients listed on vitamin labels may be absorbed.
-This is in part because the vitamins contain synthetic hydrogenated fats know as stearates – which actually decrease the absoption of nutrients and are, themselves, toxic. (source)
+According to this great post by Mommypotamus, as few as 9% of nutrients listed on vitamin labels may be absorbed.
+This is in part because the vitamins contain synthetic hydrogenated fats know as stearates, which actually decrease the absorption of nutrients and are, themselves, toxic. (source)

-Furthermore, despite scientists best efforts, synthetic nutrients are not easily recognized by the body – often requiring co-factors (not present in the multi-vitamin) or a conversion process (that kids’ bodies are not always great at completing).
+Furthermore, despite scientists' best efforts, synthetic nutrients are not easily recognized by the body, and often require co-factors (not present in the multi-vitamin) or a conversion process that kids' bodies aren't always great at completing.
 For example, the body needs fat and fat-soluble vitamins to best utilize calcium and distribute it to teeth and bones.